The Bipolar Paradox: How Do Mood Disorders and High Performance Intersect?

 These four states correlate with specific behaviours that can be measured in any individual, team or organisation.

-• Anxiety: Missed deadlines, avoidance of interaction, likely negatively impacting employee sickness absence.
+Anxiety: Missed deadlines, avoidance of interaction, likely negatively impacting employee sickness absence.

-• Apathy: Absence of enthusiasm or presence of indifference, likely negatively impacting employee retention.
+Apathy: Absence of enthusiasm or presence of indifference, likely negatively impacting employee retention.

-• Comfort: Lack of activity and accountability, likely negatively impacting employee productivity.
+Comfort: Lack of activity and accountability, likely negatively impacting employee productivity.

-• Flow: Pro-active, self-directed, emphasis on personal responsibility, likely positively impacting all above.
+Flow: Pro-active, self-directed, emphasis on personal responsibility, likely positively impacting all above.

-This creates an unusual challenge when it comes to pricing performance-based work.
-Delivering meaningful outcomes at speed can provoke disbelief, which is reflected in client feedback.
-What feels normal to me is often experienced as profound by others, leading me to undervalue what I deliver.
-I’ve learned to rely on my clients’ perspective rather than my own when determining value.
+Projects that typically take months take weeks, those that typically take weeks take days and those that normally take days take hours.
+This created an unusual challenge when it came to pricing performance-based work.
+Delivery of meaningful outcomes at speed provoked disbelief, which was reflected in client feedback.
+What feels normal to me is often experienced as profound by others, which led me to undervalue what I delivered.
+I’ve since learned to rely on my clients’ perspectives rather than my own when determining value.
+I now understand my client-base are investing in speedy access to the value-add of overcoming their glass ceiling, not my time.
+They are purchasing an outcome, not a duration.
+Hence, landing on a fee structure focussed on value, not time.

 Conclusion